Isdanbull/isdanbull.github.io/_posts/2022-03-06-mushrooms.md

 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.2, random_state=42)
 ```

 One of the advantages of RFC's is that we can be very laissez faire about what we feed them.
-Unlike some of the more statistical ML algorithms RFC's just wont use anything problematic so, besides stripping out our target variable we will
+Unlike some of the more statistical ML algorithms RFC's just won't use anything problematic so, besides stripping out our target variable we will
 give the model our data as is.
 The one thing we will need to do is encode our data numerically but unlike many other algorithms, RFC's don't need it to be One Hot Encoded so we shall use an Ordinal Encoder, arbitrarily assigning each
 unique category to an integer for each feature.
 In the background I have manually assigned class in order to ensure poisonous is given the value of 1.

-It's probably overkill for such a simple opporation but I am going to use an SKlearn pipeline for funsies.
+It's probably overkill for such a simple opperation but I am going to use an SKlearn pipeline for funsies.

 ```python